What is an Organisation Chart, what types exist and what are the advantages and disadvantages?

 - Complex organisational forms require additional information; otherwise information is interpreted.
 Example: A policy unit – usually represented as an ellipse in a staff line system as shown in the diagram above – supports a department or a department manager.
 Whether or not the employees of this staff unit are authorized to give instructions to the employees of the department cannot be deduced from the representation.
 The situation is similar with cross-sectional functions such as purchasing, logistics, etc.

-- Organisation charts must be maintained, because they are a snapshot of a key date.
+- Organisation plans must be maintained, because they are a snapshot of a key date.
 This is obvious when presenting a project organisation, because the project organisation usually dissolves when the project is completed.
 But even company organisations are usually not permanent, e.g. when employees take on new tasks, new departments are created or company divisions are sold.

 Many companies today are dealing with topics such as agile or hybrid transformation, with learning and virtual organisations.
 It therefore remains to be seen to what extent the organisation chart will be used in the future.

-The customer in the organisation chart
+The Customer in the Oganisation Chart

 - employees should focus more on customers and less on the organigram.